This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowAs your child gets older, expect to face ongoing legal issues and significant financial decisions.
-You may want to make a living will, set up a trust, or start a conservatorship to ensure your child’s future.
+Expect to face ongoing legal issues and significant financial decisions as your child ages.
+To ensure your child’s future, you may want to make a living will, set up a trust, or start a conservatorship.

 Also, if your child faces discrimination, is denied access or appropriate education services, or doesn’t get the benefits you believe are owed, a lawyer may be necessary to fight back.

-How Your Oregon Cerebral Palsy Lawyer Will Help Your Child
+How Can an Oregon Cerebral Palsy Lawyer Help My Child?

 Having a lawyer on your side will help both you and your child.
-For you, this expert will provide guidance, information, advice, and the help you need to make the best decisions for your child’s future.
+This expert will provide guidance, information, advice, and the help you need to make the best decisions for your child’s future.

 This can help you feel better about your choices and take away some of the stress of the cerebral palsy diagnosis.

-For your child, a lawyer is an ally and advocate.
+A lawyer is an ally and advocate for your child.
 The right professional will give you the best chance of recovering damages.
+Filing a successful Oregon cerebral palsy lawsuit is complex and requires professional guidance.

 Your lawyer will also help ensure your child gets justice in the face of discrimination.
 The right lawyer knows your child’s rights under the law and can help you fight successfully against schools denying special education services, organizations denying opportunities, or the government denying benefits.